harimurugan1989/harimurugan1989/README.md

 - ⚡  Looking to collaborate on developmental projects which can make life easier!
 - 💬 Received POSCO Power System Award for my doctoral thesis!
 (One among the Top 15 Doctoral Thesis at National Level)
 - 💬 Received Outstanding contribution award for the development and deployment of online generation of NITJ institute timetable (https://xceed.nitj.ac.in/timetable)
+- Received ANRF-ARG grant of 87 lakhs for development of neuromorphic system for condition monitoring of cables
 - 📫  Reach me at harimurugan@nitj.ac.in, harimur@gmail.com